otrego/go-type1/README.md

 ### Tex and Tex Distributions.

 Installation of these fonts relies heavily on your particular distribution of TeX.
-You'll be installing the font files in TEXMFHOME.
+You'll be installing the font files in TEXMFHOME location.
 Assuming you've installed TeX, you can find the location of your TEX directories with:

 ```shell
 kpsewhich -expand-var "\$TEXMFHOME"